htpusa/spca/README.md

 [coeff,score] = spca(X,c,'K',2);
 ```

 The function `tunespca` finds optimal values for the sparsity parameter using the missing value imputation scheme proposed in Witten et al. (2009).
-The parameter is optimised sequantially for each successive component, `c(1)`is the optimal value for the first component etc.
+The parameter is optimised sequentially for each successive component, `c(1)`is the optimal value for the first component etc.

 For more information about the arguments and behaviour, see
 ```MATLAB